Vheissu/aurelia-graphql-apollo/README.md

 Please do not attempt to base any applications off of just yet.
 This is still in progress, close to being finalised, but not quite complete just yet.

 # Aurelia + GraphQL + Apollo Client and Apollo Server

-An example application showcasing how to integrate Apollo Client and Server into an Aurelia application.
+An example blogging application built with Aurelia and Apollo Client as well as Apollo Server.

+## Features

+- Aurelia for front-end
+- Apollo Client for front-end data mechanism
+- Apollo Server for the backend data layer
+- Node.js for the server as well as ExpressJS for routing

 ## Client